samsung-cnct/k2-logging-fluent-bit-daemonset/README.md

       value: "9200"
 ```

 You will have to rebuild a custom Docker image with these changes.
-Put your new Docker image link in your fluent-bit.yaml file on line 20.
+Replace the existing Docker image with a link to yours in your fluent-bit.yaml file for the fluent-bit daemonset.

 ## Monitor Resource Consumption in Container